epsy/clize/docs/newparams.rst

 signature object.
 When the argument on the input starts with ``-`` it looks in its named parameter dict, otherwise it picks the next positional parameter.

-.. automethod:: .Parameter.read_argument
+.. automoremethod:: .Parameter.read_argument
-   :noindex:

 This method is expected to mutate ``ba``, an instance of `~.CliBoundArguments`.
-In particular, it should add any relevant arguments to its `~.CliBoundArguments.args` and `~.CliBoundArguments.kwargs` attributes which are used when calling the wrapped callable, or set the `~.CliBoundArguments.func` attribute to switch the wrapped callable for another.
+In particular, it should add any relevant arguments to its `~.CliBoundArguments.args` and `~.CliBoundArguments.kwargs` attributes which are used when calling the wrapped callable as in ``func(*args, **kwargs)``, or set the `~.CliBoundArguments.func` attribute which switches the wrapped callable for another.

+Part of the parameter's behavior is split from `read_argument` into `apply_generic_flags` in order to facilitate subclassing:

+.. automoremethod:: .Parameter.apply_generic_flags

-If applicable, it is also expected to discard itself from `~.CliBoundArguments.unsatisfied`, the list of still-unsatisfied required parameters.
+This pair of methods are expected to discard the parameter from `~.CliBoundArguments.unsatisfied`, the list of still-unsatisfied required parameters, when applicable.
 The `~.CliBoundArguments.sticky`, `~.CliBoundArguments.posarg_only` and `~.CliBoundArguments.skip` can also be modified to change the ongoing argument reading process.

 .. _new param example: